techmanwalker/beekeeper-qt/README.md

 Root privileges are handled automatically by the systemd service.

+> Note: `beekeeper-qt` is primarily written for Arch Linux and not thoroughly tested in other distros.
+Feel free to file an issue if bugs happen.

+> Warning for Fedora and other SELinux-enabled distros: SELinux is not currently supported.
+We are currently looking for a proper module to support it and make it easy to use.
+For now, `beekeeper-qt` must be run in permissive mode.
+Read more at [security notes](#security-notes).

 ## Build - only do this if packages aren't available for your distro

 You need Qt6 6.5+ to build beekeeper-qt.
 You'll also need some extra build dependencies for optimal runtime speed.
 I provide the full lists below.